Should I Start A Relationship Blog? 10 Reasons Why Writing About Your Partner Helps

 Here are some positive reasons for blogging about your relationship:

 - It will strengthen your friendship.
 If you're writing about your partner regularly, it sends a clear message to them how often they're really on your mind.
 This is the basis for a deep and thoughtful friendship, which is a good foundation for all romantic relationships.

 - It gives you a voice.
 Have you ever thought about how much easier it is to say things to a friend about your partner rather than talking directly to them?
 When you write things down, it allows you to communicate openly.

 - It makes your exchanges more meaningful.
 Often, we tend to communicate only part of what we want to say.
 Writing a blog allows you to dig a little deeper and explore things in more depth.
-Once the issue is in writing and your partner reads it, it opens a new, deeper conversation about it.
+Once the issue is in writing and your partner reads it, it may open a new, deeper conversation about it.

 - You can use your blog to honor and encourage your partner.
-Your blog is a good place to write your partner a love letter or share how various other writings made you think of them.

 - Writing a blog is sort of like writing a long, focused letter where you can go into greater detail than you would in a conversation or a short note.
 Who doesn't want a letter dedicated especially to them?

 - Blog writing also serves as a way of being self-reflective.
 Through writing, we learn about ourselves and others.
 Each of us is a work in progress.
 Over time, writing details our journey toward personal growth.
 Personal growth is certainly healthy for your relationship.